FrianaEngineer/Medical-Adherence/README.md

 ## Who built this

 Friana (Cornell freshman) building the work under mentorship from Dr. Mehak Rafiq, May–August 2026.
-Project sponsored by Pheroze.
-The original V9 production-system scaffold from Pheroze is reference only — this repo is Friana's defensible vertical slice, written to be owned and defended in interviews.